African Monetary Union: AFRO prototype art project

 In 2002, Mansour Ciss and Baruch Gottlieb created a "prototype" currency, called the AFRO, which they presented at the Dakar Biennale of Contemporary African Art on May 10.
 It was designed by Dr. Professor Boamh.
 The project was a response to the perceived lack of independence created by use of the CFA franc.
 Notes and coins of the imaginary currency were produced, and given away or sold to the people of Dakar and Senegal to encourage them "to reflect on the meaning (value) of money and the future of their own local currency".

 Membership

 In 2015, Anthony Maruping stated that Kenya, Uganda, Tanzania, Rwanda and Burundi were committed to join a common currency in the next ten years.
 So far only three of the 53 member states of the African Union in 2009 have committed to using the currency (in 2022, the African Union has 55 members).

-Egypt, Eswatini, and Lesotho have logged reservations over the precise date of monetary union and have requested a two- to three-year delay.
+Egypt, Eswatini, and Lesotho have logged reservations over the precise date of monetary union and have requested a two to three-year delay.

-Seychelles may not join as a result of economic fears and may, along with Cape Verde, attempt to join the euro at a later date, while the official currency of Mayotte is the euro.
+Seychelles may not join as a result of economic fears and may, along with Cape Verde, attempt to join the euro These countries might join at a later date, while the official currency of Mayotte is the euro already.